shin0403/shin0403.github.io/_pages/about.md

 ---

 ## Biography
-I am a graduate student in the School of Electrical and Electronic Engineering at [Yonsei University](http://yonsei.ac.kr).
-I work in the [Compiler Optimization Research Lab](http://corelab.or.kr), advised by Prof. [Hanjun Kim](http://corelab.or.kr/~hanjun).
-In addition, I worked as a visiting scholar in the [High Performance Architecture Lab](https://sites.gatech.edu/hparch/) at the Georgia Institute of Technology, advised by Prof. [Hyesoon Kim](https://faculty.cc.gatech.edu/~hyesoon/) and work on the [Vortex OpenSource GPU project](https://vortex.cc.gatech.edu/).
+I am a Postdoctoral Fellow in the [High Performance Architecture Lab](https://sites.gatech.edu/hparch/) at the Georgia Institute of Technology, where I am advised by Prof. [Hyesoon Kim](https://faculty.cc.gatech.edu/~hyesoon/) and work on the [Vortex OpenSource GPU project](https://vortex.cc.gatech.edu/).
+I received a Ph.D. from [Yonsei University](http://yonsei.ac.kr).
+During my Ph.D., I worked in the [Compiler Optimization Research Lab](http://corelab.or.kr), advised by Prof. [Hanjun Kim](http://corelab.or.kr/~hanjun).
 I previously earned my B.S. in Creative IT Engineering from [POSTECH](http://postech.ac.kr).

-My research interests focus on GPU compilers, schedulers, and architecture, with a particular emphasis on graph processing and the ML/AI domain.
-I also have experience in high-level synthesis, neural networks for real-time systems, privacy-preserving cloud computing frameworks, and Homomorphic Encryption.
+My research focuses on GPU compilers, schedulers, and architecture, with a particular emphasis on graph processing and the ML/AI domain.
+I also have experience in high-level synthesis, neural networks for real-time systems, privacy-preserving cloud computing frameworks, as well as Homomorphic Encryption.

 The PDF version of my Curriculum Vitae(CV) is available at the [link](https://shin0403.github.io/files/shinnung_cv.pdf).